-The Human Services Council is a local non-profit agency that provides volunteer, transportation and interpreting services to the community.
+The Human Services Council is a local non-profit agency that provides volunteer, and transportation to the community.
 The mission of the Human Services Council is to improve people’s lives by connecting them to information services and resources to serve their individual & family needs.

 See information under Vancouver Police Department.

 Judi Bailey, Neighborhoods Program Manager, 415 W 6th St., Vancouver, WA 98668-1995: (360) 487-8608 or email@example.com

 The Office of Neighborhoods and Community Outreach provides city residents, staff and City Council with responsive, coordinated service that promotes collaboration and communication among residents and city government through recognized neighborhood associations.